 Each separate subject here at St Mary's has a Lead teacher.
-In P.E, the Lead teacher is called Miss Wood.
-She effectively encompasses the exuberance of youth, a love of sport, and a great understanding of progression in the main areas of PE (Dance, Gym, Athletics, Outdoor Competitive Games, Adventurous Games and Swimming).
+In P.E, we have a team leading PE; Mrs Smith, Mr Sutton & Mrs Dell.
+We work effectively to encompasses the exuberance of youth, a love of sport, and a great understanding of progression in the main areas of PE (Dance, Gym, Athletics, Outdoor Competitive Games, Adventurous Games and Swimming).

 Each subject also has a Link Governor, who supports and monitors progress, in conjunction with guidance from the SLT.
 In the case of P.E, with its separate P.E Grant, the finances and actions are effectively managed by the Resources Committee, on her behalf.
 They are then analysed and next steps are built in to the new plan the following year.

 Each class has its own class page, where homework, projects, home communications etc are publicised and shared on a very regular basis.
 The Health and Well being Star and Sports Monitors and Captains are sought after awards and positions.
 These are also shared via class pages, regularly.